nf-core/viralmetagenome/docs/output.md

 ### MMseqs-search (annotation)

-[MMseqs-search](https://github.com/soedinglab/MMseqs2/wiki#searching) is an ultra-fast and sensitive search tool for protein and nucleotide databases.
-Viralmetagenome uses MMseqs to search the consensus genomes in an annotated database, like [Virousarus](https://virosaurus.vital-it.ch/) (see also [defining your own custom annotation database](customisation/databases.md#annotation-sequences)), and uses the annotation data of the best hit to assign the consensus genome a species name, segment name, expected host, and any other metadata that is embedded within the database.
+[MMseqs-search](https://github.com/soedinglab/MMseqs2/wiki#searching) is an ultra-fast and sensitive search tool for protein and nucleotide databases. nf-core/viralmetagenome uses MMseqs to search the consensus genomes in an annotated database, like [Virousarus](https://virosaurus.vital-it.ch/) (see also [defining your own custom annotation database](customisation/databases.md#annotation-sequences)), and uses the annotation data of the best hit to assign the consensus genome a species name, segment name, expected host, and any other metadata that is embedded within the database.

 :::info{title="Column names" collapse}